Dr. Gemma Handelsman

 Registered under the Data Protection Act with the Information Commissioner's Office

-Compliant with the General Data Protection Regulation (2016) and the subsequent UK Data Protection Act (2018)
+Compliant with the UK General Data Protection Regulation (2020) and UK Data Protection Act (2018)

 Professional indemnity insurance